Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Remove old PLD trial weapon recipes
 - Starting Class needs to have short/long values for translation purposes
 - Clicking the main menu in breadcrumbs, then a subGroup, does not change on first click
+- the seasonal quest "Feline Fun" from Heavensturn 2022 is missing
+- Scroll height issue w/ Seventh Umbral section due to subGroups and large table
+- the "My First Gladius/Hora/etc." quests for each of the starting classes should be excluded for that class, as they're only available for classes other than the starting ones
+  Rogue's level 1 quests names are a bit different so I'm not sure if it applies to them but I assume it does

 ------------------------------------------------------------------ High Priority
 **Add**